systemEng-Learning/systemeng-learning.github.io/_posts/2024-04-09-postgres-redis.md

 ---
-layout: post
-title: "Building a Postgres Plugin"
-date: 2024-04-09
+title: "Post: Standard"
+excerpt_separator: "<!--more-->"
-categories: databases
+categories:
+  - Database
+tags:
+  - rust
+  - database
 ---

 This project is simply a Postgres to Redis connector built as a Postgres extension.
 It intercepts all SELECT and UPDATE queries and inserts/updates relevant data into a Redis cache.
 The project repo can be found [here](https://github.com/systemEng-Learning/postgres-redis).